codyaverett/memento/learning/computing/programming/python/python package name collisions.md

 Things like this can be a little confusing especially if the libraries aren't documented very well.

-## Workarounds if I needed to fix the collision
+## Workarounds if I Needed to Fix the Collision
 1. Fork the project and publish to pypi under your own name
 2. Use `pip download` to download a local copy of the package where you can then change the name to be something else.